Chad Wolf emerges as Trump’s favorite Department of Homeland Security chief

-Nowadays, Wolf’s posts generate pages of comments denouncing him as a fascist and the toady of an authoritarian president — or they lionize him as a loyal Trump soldier.
-His aggressive use of federal force to counter protests in Portland, Ore., during the past several weeks has drawn criticism from former DHS officials in both parties; when protesters picketed Wolf’s Alexandria home last month, his neighbors served them snacks.
+Nowadays, Wolf’s posts generate pages of comments denouncing him as a fascist and the toady of an authoritarian president — or lionizing him as a loyal Trump soldier.
+His aggressive use of federal force to counter protests in Portland, Ore., during the past several weeks has drawn criticism from former DHS officials in both parties; when protesters picketed Wolf’s Alexandria, Va., home last month, his neighbors served them snacks.

 Operation Diligent Valor: Trump showcased federal power in Portland, making a culture war campaign pitch

-Wolf’s journey from mid-level lobbyist to DHS staffer to the face of the president’s police crackdown on protesters whom Trump calls “anarchists” has taken a roundabout path that says as much about the trajectory of DHS under Trump as the person now running the department.
-The use of DHS as an instrument of the president’s agenda — first at the Mexican border and now in U.S. cities — has alarmed many who have come to see the department as the enforcement arm of Trump’s “MAGA” agenda, and Wolf his enabler.
+Wolf’s journey from mid-level lobbyist to DHS staffer to the face of the president’s police crackdown on protesters whom Trump calls “anarchists” has taken a roundabout path that says as much about the trajectory of the DHS under Trump as the person now running the department.
+The use of the DHS as an instrument of the president’s agenda — first at the Mexican border and now in U.S. cities — has alarmed many who have come to see the department as the enforcement arm of Trump’s “Make America Great Again” plans, and Wolf as his enabler.

-After three and a half years, the president finally is happy with a DHS chief, according to White House aides.
-And while Wolf’s predecessors sometimes pushed back at his attempts to break rules and bend norms to fit his desired policies, Trump now has a DHS chief giving him the answers he wants.
+After 3½ years, the president finally is happy with a DHS chief, according to White House aides.
+And while Wolf’s predecessors sometimes pushed back at Trump’s attempts to break rules and bend norms to fit his desired policies, Trump now has a DHS chief giving him the answers he wants.

 “The president likes having someone who will tell him yes,” said David Lapan, a former DHS spokesman, retired Marine colonel and longtime aide to Marine Gen. John F. Kelly who worked closely with Wolf.